bcargile/CSC522_StockPrice/README.md

 # CSC522_StockPrice
 This code is for CSC 522 at NCSU.
 It contains the code for the 10K and Stock Price Machine Learning Project

+522LinearRegression.py
+522MultiupleRegression.py

+To run:
+1. Put all files in same directory ( including 10Kpercentchange2.csv).
+2. Make that directory your working directory.
+3. Run "python <filename>" with Python 2.7 to generate results.
+Must have scikit-learn and pandas.

+522LinearRegression.py runs a single linear regression at a time.
+So the input variables (independent variable) must be changed and the file rerun.
+To change variables, just use the column header names (pandas data frames).

+522MultiupleRegression.py runs the 5 independent variables (Flesch Reading Ease and the sentiment analysis variables) through a multiple regression.

 RunKNNClassifier.py
 RunKNNRegressor.py